Take-Some-Bytes/colonialwars-map-editor/README.md

 editing of Colonial Wars maps.

 ## Compatibility
-The save files created by this application currently follows the first revision of Colonial Wars save file structures.
+The save files that can be opened by this application currently follows an ***unstable version*** of Colonial Wars save files.
+This application currently does not produce any save files.